-- Show your ears if you have long hair, to ensure you are not using wireless headphone
+- show your ears if you have long hair, to ensure you are not using wireless headphones

-- Roll up your sleeves to verify you have no writing on your arms, and that you are not wearing a watch
+- roll up your sleeves to verify you have no writing on your arms and that you're not wearing a watch

-- Complete a 360-degree room scan (please note, this may also occur during your exam if your proctor is concerned something new has been introduced to your room)
+- complete a 360-degree room scan.
+Note: this may also occur during your exam if your proctor is concerned something new has been introduced to your room

-- Retake a photo of your identification, if the image is blurry or unclear.
+- retake a photo of your identification, if the image provided is blurry or unclear.